vallis/synthlisa/README.txt

 3. System requirements
 4. Installation of source package
    4a.
 Compilation notes for Mac OS X
    4b.
-Compilation notes for Linux RedHat 9.0
+Compilation notes for Linux
    4c.
-Compilation notes for SunOS 5.8
+Compilation notes for Windows (cygwin)
 5. Installation of binary package
 6. Running the examples
 7. Synthetic LISA usage